mbaumer/us_hep_funding/docs/_states/SC.md

 <a name="SC-06"></a>
 [Back to top](#top)
 ## SC-06 -- Rep. James Clyburn (D)
+### Committees
+James Clyburn is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,248,000.00 in SC HEP grants.